 The blockade has helped Qatar emerge even stronger.
 Cash-flow is not an issue thanks to the country’s massive financial reserves.
 No LNG supply deals have been scrapped, and new shipping routes have been opened and supplies brought in via Oman and India.
 Qatar Airways has made slight alterations to its routes, while its growing fleet of cargo services has ensured essentials are brought in -- especially medicines.

 How do you think Qatar has reacted to the blockade?
-Tell us what you're most proud of that Qatar has achieved or overcome throughout 2017 in the comments section below.
+Tell us what you're most proud of that Qatar has achieved or overcome throughout the blockade in the comments section below.
+And don't forget to like and share this article- it keeps us going!

 (Cover image courtesy of Qassim Rahmatullah, The Peninsula Qatar)